 There are many, many reasons why it is difficult for a victim to leave:

-– Studies show that the battered person is a greatest risk when she/he attempts to leave.
+- Studies show that the battered person is a greatest risk when they attempt to leave.

 - The partner may have used violence when the victim tried to leave in the past.

-– The victim may not know about available resources to assist her/him in leaving.
+- The victim may not know about available resources to assist them in leaving.

-– If the victim is financially dependent upon the abuser and leaves with their children she/he will likely face severe hardships.
+- If the victim is financially dependent upon the person who is causing them harm, and leaves with their children, they will likely face severe hardships.

 - Social and justice systems may have been unresponsive, insensitive or ineffective in the past.

-– Religious, cultural, or familial pressures may make the victim believe that it is her/his duty to keep the marriage/relationship together at all costs.
+- Religious, cultural, or familial pressures may make the victim believe that it is their duty to keep the marriage/relationship together at all costs.

-– The victim’s emotional ties to the abuser may still be strong, supporting the hope that the violence will end.
+- The victim’s emotional ties to the person who is harming them may still be strong, supporting the hope that the violence will end.